paridhikhaitan/Flicks/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [x] The user can click on any movie to get an activity with the Backdrop Image

 ## Video Walkthrough